Find and fix writing mistakes instantly

-If this is your first time hearing the term "preposition," you may wonder why you should study examples of this word type.
+If this is your first time hearing the term “preposition,” you may wonder why you should study examples of this word type.
 After all, prepositions, also called connecting words here, are common, short, and easy to remember.
 So why put so much focus on them?
 Well, the better you understand them, the easier it becomes to communicate your thoughts.
-If you need to learn the basics of connecting words, quickly visit this page.
+If you need to learn the basics of connecting words and see examples of prepositions, quickly visit this page.

 In fact, connecting words make it easy to create complex sentences that connect one point with another.
-In addition, you're able to provide your audience with important background information by including connecting words, verbs, and nouns in your sentences.
-Here are a few sample sentences showing how the right connecting words give the reader key info.
+In addition, you’re able to provide your audience with important background information by including connecting words, verbs, and nouns in your sentences.
+Here are a few preposition examples showing how the right connecting words give the reader key info.